dolthub/docs/content/concepts/dolt/sql/databases.md

 Databases logically divide up your schema.
 Permissions can be applied to databases as a logical entity.

-When you connect a client to a running server, you can see the databases being stored on a server using the `show databases` command.
+When you connect a client to a running server, you can see the databases being served using the `show databases` command.
 To use a specific database, you issue a `use <database>` statement.
 You can also specify the database in the connection string to connect to a particular database.

 ## Difference between MySQL Databases and Dolt Databases